 Beyoncé has been channeling African goddesses for a while now.
 Notably, she has appeared in the likeness of Oshun, a Yoruba deity that takes on many representations of a supreme being or god.
 In her performance last night, Katie Mettler of The Washington Post said that she welded several goddesses together blending a cultural trifecta of the divine.
 In Beyoncé’s groundbreaking visual album, Lemonade, she served us a cornucopia of African goddesses.
 Kamaria Roberts and Kenya Downs gave a brilliant breakdown of the ways Beyoncé highlighted the African diaspora as well as specific African goddesses in her videos.
 Here’s a reading list highlighting some unsung goddesses, and if you have some reading recommendations to add, please share!

-We're giving away a $250 gift card to Barnes and Noble!
-Enter here:
+Enter to win a $250 gift card to Barnes and Noble!